Mel-A-M/adb-converged-db/upload-data/upload-data.md

 ## STEP 4: Prepare the DBMS_CLOUD.CREATE_CREDENTIAL statement

-During this lab you will create a private CREDENTIAL object for your user that stores this information encrypted in your Autonomous Database instance using the DBMS_CLOUD package.
-This encrypted connection information is only usable by your user schema, and remains stored in the database for future use (until the AUTH token is destroyed by the cloud user).
+During this lab you will create a private CREDENTIAL object for your schema.
+The DBMS_CLOUD package is used to create the credential in Autonomous Shared Database, and store  This encrypted connection information is only usable by your user schema, and remains stored in the database for future use (until the AUTH token is destroyed by the cloud user).

 Using a text editor on your local machine prepare the following SQL and name it create_credential.sql